rapodaca/dialect/src/manuscript.md

 # Delocalization Subgraph

 A molecular representation based solely on the valence bond model can yield artifacts resulting from *delocalization induced molecular equality* (DIME).
 DIME occurs in a molecular graph when one or more equivalent representations exist, each one differing from the original only in the distribution of single and double bonds.
-DIME may be recognized as "resonance" or "aromaticity," but those terms are avoided here due to their extensive history of controversy in organic chemistry.
+DIME may be recognized as "resonance" or "aromaticity," but those terms are avoided here due to their ambiguity.[@randic2018;@kerber2006]

 ![Delocalization-induced molecular equality (DIME).
 Two chemically equivalent molecular graphs differ on the basis of delocalization.](svg/placeholder.svg)